Top-N: Equivariant set and graph generation without exchangeability: Experiments

 \subsection{Synthetic dataset}

-Since SetMNIST does not allow to measure generation quality easily, we further benchmark the different set generators on a synthetic dataset for which the quality of the generated sets can be assessed.
+As previous datasets do not measure generation quality, we further benchmark the different set generators on a synthetic dataset for which the quality of the generated sets can be assessed.
 This dataset is a simplified model of molecules in 3D, and retains some of its characteristics: i) atoms are never too close to each other ii) there is a bond between two atoms if and only if they are closer than a given distance (that depends on the atom types) iii) if formal charges are forbidden, each atom has a predefined valency.
+The generation procedure is described in Appendix \ref{appendix:synthetic}.